-The geologic interpretation of all three deposits was performed by Banyan Gold's geology team, while the estimation of the mineral resources was carried out by Mr. Marc Jutras, Principal, Mineral Resources, at Ginto Consulting Inc. Mr. Jutras is an independent Qualified Person as defined under National Instrument 43-101.
+The geologic interpretation of the deposits was performed by Banyan Gold's geology team, while the estimation of the mineral resources was carried out by Mr. Marc Jutras, Principal, Mineral Resources, at Ginto Consulting Inc. Mr. Jutras is an independent Qualified Person as defined under National Instrument 43-101.

 The mineral resource estimations were primarily undertaken with the Maptek[TM] Vulcan[TM] software and utilities internally developed in GSLIB-type format.
-The following sections outline the procedures undertaken to calculate the mineral resources for the Airstrip, Powerline and Aurex Hill deposits.
+The following sections outline the procedures undertaken to calculate the mineral resources for the Airstrip and Powerline deposits.